ArchiveBox/ArchiveBox/README.md

 - Index summary pages: index.html & index.json

 The archiving is additive, so you can schedule `./archive` to run regularly and pull new links into the index.
+All the saved content is static and indexed with json files, so it lives forever & is easily parseable, it requires no always-running backend.

 [DEMO: archive.sweeting.me](https://archive.sweeting.me)